sktime/enhancement-proposals/TEMPLATE.md

 ## 5. Implementation

-To aid discussion and illustrate points, a WIP implementation is provided by the `BayesianLinearRegressor` class, as introduced in the [PR](https://github.com/sktime/skpro/pull/358) for `skpro`.  is a carefully designed probabilistic Bayesian linear regression model that leverages the power and flexibility of the `PyMC` library. `PyMC` is one of the most widely adopted Bayesian frameworks in Python, known for its robust and flexible modeling capabilities.
+To aid discussion and illustrate points, a WIP implementation is provided by the `BayesianLinearRegressor` class, as introduced in the [PR](https://github.com/sktime/skpro/pull/358) for `skpro`.  i

 ### Key Design Decisions: